nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 the priority-1 and priority-0 queues on a 2:1 ratio whenever there is no priority-2 traffic.

-`ENABLE_BPACS`

-This option causes Aggregate Custody Signaling source code to be included in the build.
-ACS is alternative custody transfer signaling mechanism that sharply reduces the volume of custody acknowledgment traffic.

 `ENABLE_IMC`

 This option causes IPN Multicast source code to be included in the